 EDIT 2020: Unfortunately this camp site is now closed, due to new ownership.
-If you are looking for some more amazing locations, check this out – 5 Amazing camp sites near Perth you’ve probably never heard of.
+If you are looking for some more amazing locations, check this out – 60 of the best camping grounds near Perth.

 With two young kids there’s something nice about heading under an hour away from Perth on a Friday afternoon, spending the weekend relaxing and seeing more of our home town and then coming home before its too late on a Sunday afternoon so you can unpack and relax before work the next day.

 In this post, we share a fantastic camp site on private property, located only 30 kilometres South East of the city centre.
 If you live in the southern suburbs, its even quicker.
 For us, we were there in just over 20 minutes.
 You can’t beat that!

 You’ll find this fantastic property in Roleystone, almost smack bang in the middle of Kelmscott and Canning Mills at the end of a quiet, and dead end street.

 Like the rest of the properties you’ll find on Youcamp, this is someones private property, and a lovely family live there.

 They have 19 acres of grass, bush land and with a little creek and pond running through their property.
 The land used to be an orchard, which has been cleared for some time and the properties surrounding are full of beautiful fruit trees.

 It’s super quiet, with very little traffic in the area and plenty of bird life to sit back and enjoy.
 You can camp on a huge portion of the property down from the homestead.
 There’s quite a few smaller tree’s and shrubs to get shade from, and lots of little corners tucked away.